ProjectorRays/ProjectorRays/README.md

 ### *nix

-Install Boost 1.72.0 or later and zlib.
+Install Boost 1.72.0 or later, zlib, and nlohmann JSON.
 Run `make` to build.

 To use it, run `./projectorrays FILE`.
 ProjectorRays will output `.ls` files with decompiled source code in the current working directory.